mattmc3/zsh-safe-rm/README.md

 # zsh-safe-rm

-ZSH plugin to add safe-rm functionality so that `rm` will put files in your OS's trash instead of permanently deleting them.
+ZSH plugin to add [safe-rm] functionality so that `rm` will put files in your OS's trash instead of permanently deleting them.

 ## Usage

 `rm` is aliased to use [safe-rm], which is a drop-in replacement for `rm` with all the same flags for a seamless transition.

 `del` is also aliased to `safe-rm` to help re-habit your muscle memory to a less destructive command.
-That way, if you are ever on a system without `safe-rm`, you don't get too confortable with its new, safer behavior.
+That way, if you are ever on a system without `safe-rm`, you aren't too confortable with using `rm` as a safe command. `del` is the recommended way to use `safe-rm`.

 As with all zsh commands, if you need to get back to the builtin `rm`, there are options:
 ```shell